Alternative Dish

 Substitutions for black bean sweet potato enchiladas

 • A store-bought enchilada sauce would work just fine here if you don't want to make your own.
 Enchilada sauce comes in 10 or 28-ounce cans.
 A 10-ounce can is right on the verge of being enough, but you can stretch it by reducing the amount you put on the bottom of the pan to ⅓ cup.
 Or you can use two 10-ounce cans and slather the enchiladas in the sauce (my preference).
-If you're making the enchilada sauce from scratch, try using this easy Instant Pot vegetable broth instead of store-bought.

 • Instead of the cashew cream sauce, you could use this cashew mozzarella recipe, a shredded store-bought vegan cheese, or skip it altogether.